oxsecurity/megalinter/docs/descriptors/css_stylelint.md

     --formatter, -f               [default: "string"]

-      The output formatter: "compact", "json", "string", "tap", "unix" or "verbose".
+      The output formatter: "compact", "github", "json", "string", "tap", "unix" or "verbose".

     --custom-formatter

       Path to a JS file exporting a custom formatting function.
+      The file can either be a filesystem path, a module name, or a file to load from a dependency.

     --quiet, -q